 One of the most predominant crimes today is identity theft.
-It has more than 10 million victims annually with various governments and federals trying everything possible to come up with intervening laws that will protect consumers.
-While several people have been threatened a couple of times by identity thieves, there are quite a few that have made the bold steps to equip themselves against this kind of crimes.
+It has more than 10 million victims annually, with various governments and federals trying everything possible to come up with intervening laws that will protect consumers.
+While several people have been threatened a couple of times by identity thieves, quite a few have made the bold steps to equip themselves against this kind of crime.

 Conversely, another growing crime is credit card fraud.
-A loss of about 10 million dollars has been incurred by credit card frauds, and more shocking is that this figure is just from individual consumers.
+Credit card frauds have incurred a loss of about 10 million dollars, and more shocking is that this figure is just from individual consumers.

 But is there any difference between identity theft and credit card fraud?
 Well yes!
-And this basic difference certainly involves scope.
+And this difference certainly involves scope.
 Credit card fraud is a crime committed by a thief who makes purchases that are not authorized using someone else’s credit card information.
-On the contrary, identity theft is a variety of methods used by identity thieves to steal an individual’s personal information with an intention of committing fraud.
+On the contrary, identity theft is a variety of identity thieves’ methods to steal individuals’ personal information to commit fraud.

-One of the most well established credit companies defined credit card fraud to be; when somebody steal’s another individual’s credit card information and makes falsified purchases or even charges.
+One of the most well-established credit cards defines credit card fraud as when somebody steals another individual’s credit card information and makes falsified purchases or even charges.

 So, what is the common use of credit fraud?
 Once they have obtained the targeted personal details, they take over existing credit card accounts, open new credit lines and start spending money like they don’t care anymore.
 Continue reading to have a clear insight if the many tactics that identity thieves apply when committing credit card fraud.